johnsblevins/AzureLandingZones/Templates/entlz/README.md

-# Deploy Enterprise-Scale with VNET Hub and Spoke Architecture
+# Deploy Enterprise Landing Zone

-The Enterprise-Scale architecture is modular by design and allows organizations to start with a foundational landing zone that supports their application portfolios with hybrid on-premises connectivity using either ExpressRoute or VPN where required.
-This implementation utilizes a Virtual Network (VNET) hub-and-spoke transit network architecture.
-The connectivity components contained in the solution can be replaced with a Virtual WAN (VWAN) hub and spoke architecture if required.
+The Enterprise Landing Zone architecture is modular by design and allows organizations to start with a foundational landing zone that supports their application portfolios.
+The reference architecture provides for both VNET and VWAN hub-and-spoke transit models and support for both ExpressRoute and VPN hybrid connetivity models.
+A policy-based governance model is enforced that can be managed at scale through Policy-as-Code and additional compliance frameworks can be layered on top of the base deployment where needed.
+The architecture provides a scale mechanism for enabling mission owner workloads and can scale to support multi-tenant, multi-region and multi-sovereign deployments.

 ![CAF Enterprise Scale](media/cafentscale.png)